 Stay overnight to truly experience Newport’s charm

-In the past, I’ve done Newport as a day trip.
-However, to experience all that Newport has to offer, you’ll want to spend at least a couple of nights here to properly enter vacation mode.
+Over the years, I’ve done many day trips to Newport.
+However, to experience all that Newport has to offer, you’ll want to spend at least a couple of nights to properly enter vacation mode.

 Take a tour of the city

 Sure, you can do Newport on your own, but a tour is a helpful way to get your bearings and learn a bit about the city.
 In these times, it’s also a great way to give back to the local community.
 Tour guides have been hit especially hard by stifled tourism caused by the pandemic, so by taking a tour with a local guide, you’re really supporting the community.